chevere/docs/reference/Chevere/Exceptions/Serialize/SerializeException.md

 ## Description

-Exception thrown by the BreadcrumbInterface.
+Exception thrown when unable to serialize

 ## Methods